 Search Engine Optimization (SEO) Techniques

-This page describes a number of free, legitimate search engine optimization techniques that you can use to improve your search engine ranking in natural search results.
-Search engine optimization, or SEO, is the process of optimizing a web page or web site to improve its rankings in search engines such as Yahoo and Google.
+This page describes a number of free, legitimate search engine optimization techniques to improve your search engine ranking in natural search results.
+Search engine optimization, or SEO, is the process of optimizing a web page or web site to boost its rankings in search engines such as Yahoo and Google.

-Using one or two of the following SEO tips in isolation is unlikely to boost your natural search results.
-Using all of these SEO techniques together, however, is a potent formula for improving your search engine rankings.
+Using one or two of the following SEO tips in isolation is unlikely to boost your natural search results – with the possible exception of the first three techniques.
+Using all of these SEO techniques together, however, is a potent formula for improving your search engine rankings – especially if you continually do so as part of an SEO program.

 1. Use the first heading on your page to summarize the content of the page and set the heading in an H1 tag.
 Begin your page with a heading that accurately and concisely describes what the page is about.
-The heading captures the page's content in plain language.
+The heading captures the page’s content in plain language and includes the page’s subject.
 Topicality is key.
 Example:

 <h1>Search Engine Optimization (SEO) Techniques</h1>